hardisj/erinsaudiocorner/content/english/loudspeakers/Selah_Audio_Purezza.md

 You will most likely be drawn the low-frequency trim below ~300Hz, showing about 2.5dB drop from 300Hz to 100Hz.
 I asked Rick about this and this was his reply:
 >The amount of baffle step compensation was determined from how I thought most users would place the speaker (in close proximity to the rear wall).
 I could easily change the BSC if someone places it far out into the room and / or wants it voiced differently.
 There's always the tradeoff of output capability / sensitivity in the midband and I wanted to keep the sensitivity more reasonable.
 The tuning is also slightly overdamped which contributes to what you measured as well.

 So, Rick can adjust this amount of trim *or* you can use a DSP shelf-filter to boost this back up.
 Personally, in my initial listening tests I actually really, really liked the bass.
+However, I ultimately used a low-shelf filter to boost the lower frequencies.
 I will discuss this more in the subjective evaluation below and give some of my thoughts on this.

-Another thing that stood out to me was the lack of midrange resonance I measured in Buchardt's S400 speaker and that I believe I have seen in other speakers using a passive radiator in the rear.
+Another thing that stood out to me was the lack of midrange resonance like I measured in [Buchardt's S400 speaker](https://www.erinsaudiocorner.com/loudspeakers/buchardt_audio_s400_bookshelf/) which seemed to be attributed to the passive radiator breakup and that I believe I have seen in other speakers using a passive radiator.
+There is no midrange resonance here.

 <br>